uyuni-project/sumaform/README.md

 ### Prerequisites

-If you use the `Libvirt` provider, install and enable `libvirt` before you attempt to run the terraform deployment.
+If you use the `libvirt` provider, install and enable `libvirt` before you attempt to run the terraform deployment.
 The `virt-manager` package is recommended because it configures default resources that the terraform deployment uses, e.g. the `default` virtual network.

 ```bash